About

 This archive is dedicated to everything I'm passionate about.

-The name Zemu's Archive is inspired by the concept of a "digital archive".
-I think the preservation and digitization of media is pretty awesome <3 As the name suggests, my vision for this website is to become an archive of my interests, hobbies, things I made, places I've been, and everything else that makes me, well, me!
-And yes, the website's color scheme is themed after my sona.
+The name Zemu's Archive is inspired by the concept of a digital archive.
+I believe that archival work is vital to the preservations of history, especially when it comes to small, everyday ephemera.
+I also think digitization is very important for the long-term preservation of media and for providing the public with access through online catalogs.
+In a similar vein, my vision for this website is to become an extensive documentation of my interests, hobbies, things I made, places I've been, and everything else that makes me, well, me!
+And to make this website even more personal, the main color palette of blue and black is themed after my sona.

 // How I came across the indie web